polkascan/py-substrate-metadata-docs/docs/polkadot/paras.md

 ---------
 ### CannotDowngrade
-Para cannot be downgraded to a parathread.
+Para cannot be downgraded to an on-demand parachain.

 ---------
 ### CannotOffboard